 24 great resources for improving your Mandarin pronunciation

-Here is a preliminary list of challenges for 2022, but I’m always open for ideas.
-Based on user participation, surveys as well as my own opinion, reading and listening challenges are particularly helpful for a large number of people, followed by those focusing on vocabulary.
-These will recur more often throughout the year, with other, more specific challenges spread out in-between.
+Here is a preliminary list of challenges for 2024, but I’m always open to ideas.
+Based on user participation, surveys, as well as my own opinion, reading and listening challenges, are particularly helpful for a large number of people, followed by those focusing on vocabulary.
+These will recur more often throughout the year, with other, more specific challenges in between.

 Challenges last for roughly three weeks.
-They always start on the 10th each month and last until the end of that month.
-Three weeks is enough to get a significant amount of studying done, but not so long that people lose focus.
+They always start on the 10th of each month and last until the end of that month.
+Three weeks is enough to get a significant amount of studying, but not so long that people lose focus.
 This also leaves ten days of breathing space between challenges.

 - November: Reading